Young people aged 16-17 years must stay in education, training, or employment with training.

 What is employability?

-Improving these skills will help you get a full time paid job and makes you a valuable part of the workforce.
+Improving these skills help you get a full time paid job.

 What will I learn on a Traineeship?